datorres335/JDTech-TEST4RENDER/README.md

 JDTech is a platform designed for users to buy and sell second-hand computer parts.
 Think of it as a specialized marketplace similar to eBay or Depop, but exclusively for computer hardware.

+## Live Demo
+You can view the live prototype at: [JDTech on Render](https://jdtech-u0ye.onrender.com/products)

 ## Current Status

 Please note that this website is currently a prototype and does not support actual e-commerce transactions.
 Our goal is to eventually enable full e-commerce functionality.